provenance-io/provenance/x/marker/spec/12_transfers.md

 Accounting of restricted coins is handled by the bank module.
 Restricted funds can be moved using the bank module's `MsgSend` or `MsgMutliSend`.
 They can also be moved using the marker module's `MsgTransferRequest`.

 During such transfers several things are checked using a `SendRestrictionFn` injected into the bank module.
 This restriction is applied in almost all instances when funds are being moved between accounts.
 The exceptions are delegations, undelegations, minting, burning, and marker withdrawals.
+A `MsgTransferRequest` also bypasses the `SendRestrictionFn` in order to include the `admin` account in the logic.

 <!-- TODO: Add notes about IBC movement too -->